We’ve all been at that point.

 Scientifically speaking, urgency is a time-based concept that prompts us to act quickly.

-Similarly to the scarcity principle, FOMO is a kind of social anxiety defined by “a desire to stay continually connected with what others are doing” (source).
+Similar to the scarcity principle, FOMO is a kind of social anxiety defined by wanting to stay connected with everyone around you and continually keep up with what they are doing.

-When faced with a limited-time offer (e.g. a discount), we start to automatically evaluate if we’re comfortable letting this opportunity get away (or if the fear of missing out is too great).
+When faced with a limited-time offer (e.g. a discount), we automatically start to evaluate if we’re comfortable letting this opportunity get away.
+In other words, the fear of missing out grows.

 Now that we covered the psychological basis behind urgency and scarcity, here are the best practices to apply them in real-life marketing cases.